Srujith20/Glomeruli-Binary-Classifier/README.md

 **Link to **Evaluation.py:(Rendering Error Precaution)** https://colab.research.google.com/drive/1lBUDWUYHO-BdvGv6zRs_F3EOMuU9IiW1?usp=sharing

-1. Upload test folder and trained model to google grive
+1. Upload test folder and trained model to google drive
 2. Open evaluation.ipynb in this repository
 3. Click on Google Colab icon in the evaluation.ipynb file at the top
-4. Make sure Colab and Drive are associated with same account
+4. Make sure Colab and Drive are associated with the same account
 5. Connect to hosted run time CPU or GPU
 6. Run the code to mount the drive, give access
 7. Run the python script